 The payments industry created the standard to provide a validated set of requirements for any business that handles credit card information.
 The standard is a multi-layered set of requirements that help organizations protect the integrity and security of cardholder data.
 It includes provisions for policies, procedures, network architecture, software design, and other critical protective measures.

 The PCI DSS standard has 12 requirements that define the controls that merchants, service providers, and vendors must implement to protect cardholder data.

-Businesses most often use PCI Penetration testing to:
+Businesses most often use PCI Compliance Penetration Testing to:

 - Identify security vulnerabilities